 - Engaging with the reader and keeping them hooked.

 - 2. Evocation (Evoking emotions).

-- 3. Cultivation of a Paragraph (as part of this workshop please write and bring your a paragraph).
+- 3. Cultivation of a Paragraph (as part of this workshop please write down and bring your own paragraph).

 - 4. Discussion and questions answered.